vboyev-MSFT/defender-docs/unified-secops-platform/incidents-alerts-overview.md

 - Collections of evidence supporting the attack story: bad actors' user accounts and device information and address, malicious files and processes, relevant threat intelligence, and so on
 - A textual summary of the attack story

-Incidents also function as "case files," providing you with a framework for managing and documenting your investigations.
-For more information about incidents' functionality in this regard, see [Incident response in the Microsoft Defender portal](/defender-xdr/incidents-overview).
+Incidents also provide you with a framework for managing and documenting your investigations and threat response.
+For more information about incidents' functionality in this regard, see [Manage incidents in Microsoft Defender](../defender-xdr/manage-incidents.md).

 <!-- INCLUDE THIS?
 [!INCLUDE [unified-soc-preview](../includes/unified-soc-preview.md)]